German Studies

 Prerequisite(s): GERM 141

 Description: Continuation of GERM 141.
 Development of interactional competence in German (sociolinguistic and socio cultural knowledge) to communicate and interact with speakers of German.
 The course is based on a student-centered, critical-thinking approach to language analysis/acquisition.
-Mutually Exclusive: Credit cannot be earned for GERM 142 and GERM 106/GERM 262.
+Effective May 15, 2019, this course does not carry D1 credit.
+Mutually Exclusive: Cannot register for GERM 142 if student has credit for GERM 106/GERM 262.

 GERM 222 - AP/OTH CREDIT IN GERMAN LANGUAGE